MariaDB: Third-party software

 MariaDB's API and protocol are compatible with those used by MySQL, plus some features to support native non-blocking operations and progress reporting.
 This means that all connectors, libraries and applications which work with MySQL should also work on MariaDB—whether or not they support its native features.
 On this basis, Fedora developers replaced MySQL with MariaDB in Fedora 19, out of concerns that Oracle was making MySQL a more closed software project.
 OpenBSD likewise in April 2013 dropped MySQL for MariaDB 5.5.

 However, for recent MySQL features, MariaDB either has no equivalent yet (like geographic function) or deliberately chose not to be 100% compatible (like GTID, JSON).
-The list of incompatibilities grows longer with each version.
+The MariaDB wiki claims that starting with MariaDB 10, upgrading from MySQL 8 is possible in most cases.

 Prominent users

 MariaDB is used at ServiceNow, DBS Bank, Google, Mozilla, and, since 2013, the Wikimedia Foundation.

 Several Linux distributions and BSD operating systems include MariaDB.
-Some default to MariaDB, such as Arch Linux, Manjaro, Debian (from Debian 9), Fedora (from Fedora 19), Red Hat Enterprise Linux (from RHEL 7 in June 2014), CentOS (from CentOS 7), Mageia (from Mageia 2), openSUSE (from openSUSE 12.3 Dartmouth), SUSE Linux Enterprise Server (from SLES 12), Slackware Linux (from Slackware 14.1), OpenBSD (from 5.7), and FreeBSD.
+Some default to MariaDB, such as Arch Linux, Manjaro, Debian (from Debian 9), Fedora (from Fedora 19), Red Hat Enterprise Linux (from RHEL 7 in June 2014), CentOS (from CentOS 7), Mageia (from Mageia 2), openSUSE (from openSUSE 12.3 Dartmouth), SUSE Linux Enterprise Server (from SLES 12), Slackware Linux (from Slackware 14.1) and OpenBSD (from 5.7).

 MariaDB Foundation

 The MariaDB Foundation was founded in 2012 to oversee the development of MariaDB.
-The current CEO of the MariaDB Foundation is Kaj Arnö since February 2019.
+The current CEO of the MariaDB Foundation is Anna Widenius.
+The Executive Chairman is Kaj Arnö, who served as CEO from 2019 to 2025.

 Notable sponsors of MariaDB Foundation

-The most notable sponsors of MariaDB Foundation are Alibaba Cloud, Tencent Cloud, Microsoft, MariaDB Corporation Ab, ServiceNow, Schaffhausen Institute of Technology, IBM, and DBS Bank.
+MariaDB Foundation has notable sponsors.
+In January 2025, listed sponsors were Amazon, Acronis, Alibaba Cloud, Constructor, Intel, MariaDB Corporation AB, ServiceNow, WebPros, DBS.

-The Foundation also works with technology partners, e.g. Google tasked one of its engineers to work at the MariaDB Foundation in 2013.
+The Foundation also works with technology partners, e.g. Google tasked one of its engineers to work at the MariaDB Foundation in 2013, and Amazon contributed to a major AI feature, MariaDB Vector.